 Once the buyer and seller have signed all paper work and all funds have been paid, then the closing agent distributes all funds.
 The closing agent also coordinates with the title company to record all documents with the county recorder.
 When the deed is filed at the county, then the title to the house is transferred to the new owners.
 When all transactions are completed then the escrow is closed.
 Final closing statements will then be mailed to both the buyer and seller.

 Escrow protects all parties involved in a real estate transaction.
-It confirms that funds or properties do not change hands until all conditions in the agreement have be met.
+It confirms that funds or properties do not change hands until all conditions in the agreement have been met.